5 military movie mistakes and how to fix them

 Before you know it, the veteran hits pause and proceeds to give a full-length presentation on why the film is a disaster because they put the flag on the wrong side of the soldier's uniform.

-Most of what makes a military film bad isn’t intentional, of course.
+Most of what makes a military film bad isn't intentional, of course.
 No one wants to spend millions on making a bad movie.
 But when done right, as so many have been before, troops and veterans will keep it on their top ten film list.
-So, Mr. Hollywood Producer, when you set out to make the next military blockbuster, use the following advice:
+So, Mr. Hollywood Producer, when you set out to make the next military blockbuster, use the following advice about the five biggest military movie mistakes.

 Hire a good military adviser (and listen to them)